Jeffrey Fermin

 • Witness C mentioned that a verbal warning was issued immediately.

-This clear summary highlights where witnesses agree, such as the timing of the incident, and flags discrepancies like the differing account of whether a verbal warning was given.
+This summary highlights where witnesses agree and flags discrepancies like the differing account of whether a verbal warning was given.
 It helps you quickly identify which details need further investigation.
-For instance, you might follow up with Witness C to confirm the action taken, ensuring that your next steps are both targeted and effective.

-Using tools like AllVoices’ Vera, you can automatically generate and securely store these summaries, making it easier to manage and review critical information as you work toward a fair resolution.
+Using AllVoices' Vera, you can automatically generate and securely store these summaries, making it easier to manage and review critical information as you work toward a fair resolution.

 "Based on the summary above and referencing our company handbook along with previous case outcomes, determine which party's actions may have deviated from our standards.
 What would be the recommended course of action in line with our policies?"

-2. Prompt for following-up on for anonymous feedback
+2. Prompt for following up on anonymous feedback

 Anonymous feedback can often be vague, leaving important details unclear.
 When employees report issues like unprofessional behavior or exclusionary practices without providing specifics, it becomes difficult to take targeted action.

-For example, an anonymous note stating "there is unprofessional behavior" doesn't reveal the context or frequency of the issue.
+For example, an anonymous note stating there is unprofessional behavior does not reveal the context or frequency of the issue.
 Carefully crafted follow-up questions are essential to gather the details needed while preserving the reporter's anonymity.

 "Generate five neutral follow-up questions to clarify this anonymous report about unprofessional behavior while ensuring the respondent's identity remains protected."